-PREPARATION AND SAFETY INFORMATION
+GENERAL PREPARATION AND SAFETY INFORMATION

-ECS Tuning cares about your health and safety.
-Please read the following safety information.
+ECS Tuning cares about your health and safety, please read the following safety information.
 This information pertains to automotive service in general, and while it may not pertain to every job you do, please remember and share these important safety tips.

-- Park your car in a safe, well lit, level area. - Shut the engine off and remove the key from the ignition switch. - Make sure any remote start devices are properly disabled. - ALWAYS wear safety glasses. - Make sure the parking brake is applied until the vehicle is safely lifted and supported. - If using an automotive lift, be sure and utilize the factory specified lift points.
-Lifting a vehicle in an incorrect location can cause damage to the suspension/running gear. - When lifting a vehicle using a jack, always utilize the factory specified lift points.
-Lifting a vehicle in an incorrect location can cause damage to the suspension/running gear.
-ALWAYS support the vehicle with jack stands. - ALWAYS read and follow all safety information and warnings for the equipment you are using.
+- Park your car in a safe, well lit, level area. - Shut the engine off and remove the key from the ignition switch. - Make sure any remote start devices are properly disabled. - ALWAYS wear safety glasses. - Make sure the parking brake is applied until the vehicle is safely lifted and supported. - Whether lifting a vehicle using an automotive lift or a hydraulic jack, be sure and utilize the factory specified lift points. - Lifting a vehicle in an incorrect location can cause damage to the suspension/running gear. - ALWAYS support the vehicle with jack stands. - ALWAYS read and follow all safety information and warnings for the equipment you are using.

-Never get underneath a vehicle that is supported only by a jack.
-Always make sure that the vehicle is securely supported on jack stands.
+NEVER get underneath a vehicle that is supported only by a jack, and ALWAYS make sure that the vehicle is securely supported on jack stands.